koncana/2DAM/PGV/FirstAPISpringMySQL/README.md

 # FirstAPISpringMySQL

 This API store and provide information for the market of primed mods of the game Warframe.
 In this API is implemented a CRUD.
-It uses spring with hibernate to connect to the database.
+It uses spring with hibernate to connect to a MySQL database.

 This api is used by ionicMarketApp.